survivejs/react-book/manuscript/01_introduction.md

 ## Who is This Book for?

 I expect that you have a basic knowledge of JavaScript and Node.js.
 You should be able to use npm on an elementary level.
 If you know something about React, or ES6, that's great.
-By reading this book you will deepen your understanding of these tools.
+By reading this book you will deepen your understanding of these technologies.

 One of the hardest things about writing a book is to write it on the right level.
 Given the book covers a lot of ground, there are appendices that cover basic topics, such as language details, with greater detail than the main content does.
 So if you are feeling unsure of something, check them out.

-There's also a community around the book.
-So if you want to ask something directly, we are there to help.
+There's also a [community chat](https://gitter.im/survivejs/react) available.
+If you want to ask something directly, we are there to help.
 Any comments you might have will go towards improving the book content.
 The last thing I want is to have someone struggling with the book.

 ## How to Approach the Book?

 Although a natural way to read a book is to start from the first chapter and then read the chapters sequentially, that's not the only way to approach this book.
 The chapter order is just a reading suggestion.
-Depending on your background, you could consider the following orders or even skip some portions altogether:
+Depending on your background, you could consider skimming through the first part and then digging deeper into the advanced topics.

-* From start to end - This would be the traditional way to approach a book.
-It will also require the most amount of time.
-But on the plus side you get a steady progression.
-Certain chapters might not make much sense unless you have read the earlier ones.
-* Advanced techniques only - Given React ecosystem is so vast, the *Advanced Techniques* part covers interesting niches you might miss otherwise.
-If you already know basics of React well, check this part out will provide the most value.

 The book doesn't cover everything you need to know in order to develop front-end applications.
 That's simply too much for a single book.
 I do believe, however, that it might be able to push you to the right direction.
 The ecosystem around React is fairly large and I've done my best to cover a good chunk of it.